Electronic Chord Organ

 Next, let's look at the solo control circuits of the S-4, which consist of an envelope generator, a VCA, and filtering & volume-compensation circuits:

 On the left are the passive filtering elements that affect the solo signal prior to the VCA; the manual describes this section well, so I won't discuss it besides pointing out that it exemplifies the "formant"-type filtering technique common in electronic organs, but completely ignored by Moog and his contemporaries in favor of sweepable filters with otherwise simpler response characteristics.
 More on that later; for now, we will look at the solo control circuit.
 Like the pedal control circuit, there is basically an envelope generator and a VCA, though the two are quite intermingled this time.
 The envelope can be considered either an attack-release (AR) or attack-decay-sustain-release (ADSR) depending on the tablet settings.
 The VCA uses a differential signal (i.e. it is balanced), pentodes as the variable-gain elements, and the gain is controlled at both the cathodes and the grids.
-All pentodes have non-linear plate characteristics; you can see that as the tube is biased towards cutoff, gain decreases, so the pentode can be used as a VCA in the same way as the 12AU7 in the pedal control circuit.
+6BA6 pentodes are used, which are known as "remote-cutoff" / "variable-mu" types, meaning that it takes a very large negative voltage to bias the tube into cutoff as compared to normal pentodes.
+You can see that as the tube is biased towards cutoff, gain decreases even more nicely than the 12AU7 in the pedal control circuit.

 When both the "Solo Fast Attack" and "Solo Accent" tablets are off, the envelope is an AR type with relatively slow attack and instantaneous release.
 When a key is pressed, the node labeled "solo control circuit" goes from about 65V to 0V, quickly discharging C61 and pulling the cathodes of V9 and V10 low.
 However, the grids are also pulled simultaneously low by the capacitive divider of C58 and C60, preserving the cut-off bias condition for an instant.
 Then, the capacitors discharge through R77, forming the gradual attack; when fully discharged, the grid bias is zero, and thus the grid-to-cathode voltage is at its minimum, so the pentodes are fully amplifying.
 On key release, C61 is charged through the voltage divider, bringing the cathodes back to 60V, and the grids also momentarily high.
 Yet, because the grids only go up to roughly 20V while the cathodes go up to 60V, the tube is completely cut-off throughout this "release" portion of the envelope.
 Note that although it would be nice to have a gradual release, it is impossible with the given solo oscillator design, since the tuning contacts do not latch upon key release.